nategood/blog/content/articles/database-read-write-splitting-scaling.md

 With many databases (relational or not), eventual consistency is a reality.
 When a write hits the master, there is enevitably a delay between the time data is written to the master and the time it is written to and accessible from the slave.
 Eventual consistency is an acceptable tradeoff when scaling systems out, but creates some challenges for the developer.

-To further compliacte things, databases that support transactions mean that data "written" during the transaction is only accessible to the current connection to master, leaving slaves in the dark until a commit happens.
+To further complicate things, databases that support transactions mean that data "written" during the transaction is only accessible to the current connection to master, leaving slaves in the dark until a commit happens.

 We call this delay **Lag**.